 These purchases were dubbed “quantitative easing,” or QE, by financial experts.
 The Fed, however, prefers “large-scale asset purchases,” says Joe Pavel, senior media relations specialist at the Board of Governors of the Fed.

-Fast-forward to 2019: The Fed is gradually selling off those holdings because the economy has healed and is growing at a healthy rate.
+Fast-forward to the second half of 2019: The Fed has been gradually selling off those holdings because the economy has since healed from the last recession and is growing at a healthy rate.
 The sale of these bonds is referred to as “quantitative tightening.”

 What does QE have to do with the balance sheet?

-You probably have an idea of debts you owe, such as student loans, credit cards or a mortgage.
+You probably have an idea of the different types of debts you may owe, such as student loans, credit cards or a mortgage.
 In accounting terms, those are considered liabilities.
 In contrast, the things you own — stocks, bonds or a house, for example — are considered assets.

 The U.S. central bank, too, keeps track of its assets and liabilities.
 It publishes this data in a weekly financial statement known as “the balance sheet.”